Dir. Takashi Miike (1999)

 We start out with a stereotypical Japanese romantic comedy.
 If you didn't see the movie poster or any trailers, you'd have spent 3/4 of this movie enjoying a happy-go-lucky couple falling in love, followed by projectile vomiting when it changes gears and turns into an extreme foreign horror film.

 Asami Yamazaki, our main character's horrible, horrible paramour, is one batshit crazy chick.
 She might very well be my favorite female horror villain of all time.
 We begin to see something is not quite right about her when we meet her friend that she keeps in a bag at her apartment.
 She goes from bad to worse when we learn about her love of razor wire.
 Miike weaves a slow-burn thriller where nothing is as it seems, and when we realize what's going on, its far, far too late.
 A truly incredible film, it's one of the best and most believable horror movies to come out of Japan in a long time.
 What makes this film so compelling is that Auoyama, the widower in this tale of horror, seems to be a genuinely nice guy.
 Sure, the premise of faking a dating show to get dates is kinda creepy, but who among us hasn't lured young women on dates with false pretenses?
 He's not the teenage kid, off smoking weed and having sex at a summer camp.
 He's not somebody that we feel deserves his comeuppance.
-He's sad, he's lonely.
-He doesn't deserve what Asami wants to do to him.
+He's sad, he's lonely, and most of all, he doesn't deserve what Asami wants to do to him.
 So, we empathize, and we watch through our fingers as the film creeps towards the inevitable finish line.

 The most interesting thing about Audition is that it's so far removed from Miike's normal film.
 Yeah, it's all kinds of fucked up, but this is the guy that made Ichi The Killer, Visitor Q, and that aforementioned Masters of Horror episode, Imprint.
 He is a macabre master, but also tends to excel when he makes things weird past the point of insanity.
 Quite frankly, most of his movies are quintessentially Japanese.
 We always picture the most fucked up of the fucked up coming from across the ocean, and Miike is usually happy to oblige, but Audition just feels... different.
 It's a helluva movie, not just splatter gore and bizarre, black humor.